mmhosseinzadeh9190/mmhosseinzadeh9190/README.md

 # Hi there, Welcome to my profile! <img src="https://github.com/mmhosseinzadeh9190/mmhosseinzadeh9190/blob/main/bye-bye.gif?raw=true" width="25px">

 ## <img src="https://github.com/mmhosseinzadeh9190/mmhosseinzadeh9190/blob/main/about-me.gif?raw=true" width="19px"> About me
 Hello!
-My name is **Mohammad Mahdi Hosseinzadeh**, I am **21** years old, and I live in **Iran**.
+My name is **Mohammad Mahdi Hosseinzadeh**, I am **22** years old, and I live in **Iran**.

-As a front-end developer, I possess advanced skills in **HTML**, **CSS**, and **JavaScript**, with a focus on designing and creating exceptional user experiences for websites and admin panels.
+As a front-end developer, I specialize in **HTML**, **CSS**, and **JavaScript**, with a strong focus on building user-friendly websites and admin panels that deliver exceptional experiences.

-I have a strong command of **React** and **Tailwind CSS**, along with a solid understanding of **TypeScript**, which has positively contributed to my development process.
-My designs are guided by **UI** and **UX** principles and **Material Design**, aiming to deliver innovative and engaging experiences for users.

-Currently, I am learning **Next.js** to further enhance my abilities in developing advanced web applications and optimizing their SEO.
+I am proficient in **React**, **Tailwind CSS**, and **TypeScript**, and I apply **UI/UX** principles and **Material Design** guidelines in all my projects to ensure visually appealing and highly functional interfaces.

+Recently, I have completed learning **Next.js**, which has significantly improved my ability to build advanced, SEO-optimized web applications using modern technologies.

-I am eager to collaborate on team projects and take on challenging tasks, always looking to learn new skills and expand my knowledge in the ever-evolving field of technology.
+I am passionate about team collaboration and taking on challenging tasks.
+I am currently preparing to learn **Node.js** and **Express.js** to expand my skills into full-stack development and deepen my backend knowledge.

+I am always eager to learn, improve, and stay up-to-date with the ever-evolving tech industry.

 <br>